philgentric/klik/README.md

 ## Dependencies

-klik can leverage several optional opensource resources.
+klikr can leverage several optional opensource resources.
 For example: ffmpeg enables to represent movies as animated gifs.

 ## The experimental features that make Klik fun